-We contribute to public inquiries and seek to ensure that our voice, and that of the community we serve, is heard by Governments and decision-makers across Australia.
+Mind contributes to public inquiries and seeks to ensure that our voice, and that of the community we serve, is heard by Governments and decision-makers across Australia.

 Our recent contributions to system reform include submissions and reports to the following bodies and inquiries: